branvu/dbzCode18/README.md

     - Fixes bug with projects page for Firefox browser.
     - Added IsSpeaking block to AndroidTextToSpeech.
  * Implements support for the REV Robotics Expansion Hub
-    - Implements support for integral REV IMU (physically installed on I2C bus 0, uses same Bosch BNO055 9 axis absolute orientation sensor as Adafruit 9DOF abs orientation sensor).
+    - Implements support for integral REV IMU (physically installed on I2C bus 0, uses same Bosch BNO055 9 axis absolute orientation colorSensor as Adafruit 9DOF abs orientation colorSensor).
-    - Implements support for REV color/range/light sensor.
+    - Implements support for REV color/range/light colorSensor.
     - Provides support to update Expansion Hub firmware through FTC SDK.
     - Detects REV firmware version and records in log file.
     - Includes support for REV Control Hub (note that the REV Control Hub is not yet approved for FTC use).
-    - Implements FTC Blocks programming support for REV Expansion Hub and sensor hardware.
+    - Implements FTC Blocks programming support for REV Expansion Hub and colorSensor hardware.
     - Detects and alerts when I2C device disconnect.

 **************************************************************************************